GuruShiva/video_game_classify/README.md

 You can clone the repo to retrain and test the model.
 However please not that there arent any 'train', 'validate' or 'test' data in this repo.
 It has been removed to avoid uploading all the images to git.

+Look at the 'ytvid-to-jpg' script to help with the data scraping

 The `video_game_classify.ipynb` model training and classfiying screenshot